 Consider yourself a film buff?
 The Longleaf Film Festival at the North Carolina Museum of History is free to attend and explores historic and contemporary stories from the state, the country and the world through narrative and documentary movies.
 You'll also have the opportunity to meet independent filmmakers and actors associated with many of the films at the festival.
 Oh, and did we mention there’s free popcorn?

-Stroll through the gorgeous tree-lined streets of the Oakwood/Mordecai neighborhood during the 10th Annual Front Porch Artwalk this May.
+Stroll through the gorgeous tree-lined streets of the Oakwood/Mordecai neighborhood during the 11th annual Front Porch Artwalk this May.
 The homeowners and businesses are hosting up-and-coming and established local artists on their porches and in their yards.
 Shop for ceramics, photography, glass, jewelry, paintings, fiber arts, handmade bath and body products, sculptures, metal works and more.
 The event is free and families, kids and pets are all welcome!

 The arts take over streets of downtown Raleigh during Artsplosure with sidewalk chalk murals, large-scale, interactive visual art installations, an Art Market with more than 170 exhibitors and more!
 The festival balances critically-acclaimed national artists with some of N.C.'s best performing and visual artists.
 There's also something for the kids!
 Make plans to enjoy Kidsplosure, showcasing interactive educational activities and entertainment for children and their parents.

 Animazement is a volunteer, fan-run anime convention at the Raleigh Convention Center celebrating popular Japanese visual culture in all of its forms.
 Attracting thousands of attendees, expect to find a huge range of events, such as videos, cultural demos, fan and guest panels, J-pop/rock concerts, martial arts demos, craft classes, artists, vendors and more.
-Fan of anime and also comic books and graphic novels?
-Check out these other cons coming up in the area.